learning-zone/python-basics/README.md

 ## Q. Explain serialization and deserialization / Pickling and unpicking.
 Pickle module accepts any Python object and converts it into a string representation and dumps it into a file by using dump function, this process is called pickling.
 While the process of retrieving original Python objects from the stored string representation is called unpickling.

-To create portable serialized representations of Python objects, we have the module ‘pickle’.
+To create portable serialized representations of Python objects, we have the module 'pickle'.
 It accepts a Python object (remember, everything in Python is an object).
 It then converts it into a string representation and uses the dump() function to dump it into a file.
 We call this pickling.
 In contrast, retrieving objects from this stored string representation is termed 'unpickling'.

 The pickle module implements binary protocols for serializing and deserializing a Python object structure.
 "Pickling" is the process whereby a Python object hierarchy is converted into a byte stream, and "unpickling" is the inverse operation, whereby a byte stream (from a binary file or bytes-like object) is converted back into an object hierarchy.
 Pickling (and unpickling) is alternatively known as `serialization`, `marshalling`, or `flattening`; however, to avoid confusion, the terms used here are `pickling` and `unpickling`.